Where To Stay in London For A Weekend of Sightseeing – Area Guide

 You’ll find out right now.

-Below, I describe a number of areas in Central London where you’ll be close to the major sights and attractions of London.
+Below, I describe a number of good areas in Central London where you’ll be close to the major sights and attractions of London.

 Paddington & Bayswater